ZiQiLN/ziqiln/README.md

 Behind my programming hobby I'm into 🏦 finances, 🧬 pharamacology and 👨‍🚀 psychonautics which aren't productive hobbies at all (I do not know how shorting Nasdaq Index in middle of bull market can be called productive but yeah it is at some point, productive in decreasing state of my bank account).

 We live by the rules, so that's why I have respect for 🔏 Privacy, 🎨 User Experience/User Interface and ⚡ Performance when it comes to products, and when it comes to software and code I trying to find ✨ **Efficient** ✨values for invididual problems as that's what engineering is - in my way software should well-structured and designed, hiding all of the complex things behind abstraction - however, it's like common sense to do that.

-**Actual Side Projects**
-- `neuronek` - 🧬 Intelligent dosage tracker application with purpose to monitor supplements, nootropics and psychoactive substances along with their long-term influence on one's mind and body.
-- `methylphenidate` - ⚡ Caffeinated language-agnostic repository boilerplate that will save you a lot of lines.

 > “He who has a why to live for can bear almost any how.” ~ Friedrich Nietzsche